WEsaySituated directly below 1850 on the mountain, 1550 is becoming a serious satellite of it's sophisticated sister.

 The long-awaited leisure pool and wellness complex, Aquamotion, opened in the valley between 1550 (Courchevel Village) and 1650 (Courchevel Moriond) and it is very imrpessive, too, with a wide range of watery options.
 It will eventually be linked

-- Extensive, varied slopes that many visitors dont bother with
+- Vast, varied slopes that many visitors ignore or forget about

-- The rest of the Trois Vallées boasts Impressive snowmaking and piste grooming, accompanied with a decent lift system
+- The rest of the Trois Vallees boasts splendid snowmaking and piste grooming, accompanied with a decent lift system

-- Partly wooded setting means you have options in bad weather
+- Partially wooded setting means you have options when the weather is poor

-- Choice of four very different villages Some great restaurants and top-notch hotels and plenty of reasonable options in lower villages
+- Choice of four contrasting villages Some good restaurants, ideal hotels and plenty of reasonable options in lower villages